Skip to main content

 What moved in our stores

-PVR lift, stip turnaround, same-day funding, aged inventory — real numbers from real operations.
+PVR lift, stip turnaround, same-day funding, aged inventory — simulation-validated numbers calibrated to national statistics.
 Jump to outcomes ↓

 Structural facts.